-In a large pan, fry bacon until crisp, remove and discard all but 2 to 3 tablespoons of drippings.
+In a large pan, fry bacon until crisp, remove and reserve.
+Discard all but 2 to 3 tablespoons of drippings.
 Add butter and stir till melted.
 Add celery and onion and cook until softened, six to eight minutes.
 Add mushrooms & garlic and continue to cook for a few more minutes.

 This is best left overnight in the refrigerator before baking.
-Check for desired amount of moistness and add additional broth, if needed, before baking.
+Check for the desired amount of moistness and add additional broth, if needed, before baking.
 Stuffing should be not be wet.
 See note, below, if stuffing a bird.

-Bake in a buttered casserole, covered, at 325 to 350 degrees for about an hour, uncover and continue to bake until top is a little crispy and crunchy, and additional 15 minutes or so.
+Bake in a buttered casserole, covered, at 325 to 350 degrees for about an hour, uncover and continue to bake until top is a little crispy and crunchy, an additional 15 minutes or so.